krlz-dev/order-management-system/README.md

 The role capabilities of users are limited, just for visualization, since my goal was to show how these entities (orders and products) play an important role for a complete shopping system.
 In a real scenario, customers won't see a dashboard, inventory, or orders of other customers.
 This could have been made as "My Orders" for example, to use the data of orders as a way to control a flow like receiving → shipping → on the way etc. for customers who perform an order.

 If the goal was to make a platform for inventory where we actually need to only add products, the entity order was assumed as a transaction between users, customers, and the store in order to purchase products.

-### Requirements Fulfillment
-The inventory section interacts with CRUD for **Requirement 1 - Product Management**: Create, update, delete, and list products with attributes (id UUID, name String, price Number, stock Number).
-The section customer orders and products fulfills **Requirement 2 - Order Management**: An order contains one or more products (each with quantity), total price is calculated server-side, and lists orders with display details.
-For **Requirement 3 - Users (Simplified)**: The backend generates some users when starting, the details are in the login screen for demonstration purposes (no full user management required, using static demo users).

 ### Dashboard Implementation
 The dashboard section was an extra, to summarize and try some data and filters.
 It wasn't part of the core requirements but adds value for demonstration purposes.